unixorn/awesome-zsh-plugins/README.md

 - [nice-exit-code](https://github.com/bric3/nice-exit-code) - Maps exit status codes to human readable strings.
 - [nix-shell](https://github.com/chisui/zsh-nix-shell) - Plugin that lets you use ZSH as the default shell in a `nix-shell` environment.
 - [nnvm](https://github.com/torifat/nnvm) - auto-switches node versions based on `.nvmrc`.
 Requires [n](https://github.com/tj/n).
+- [no-ps2](https://github.com/romkatv/zsh-no-ps2) - When this plugin is used, Enter inserts a newline if the typed command is incomplete.
+No PS2!
 - [node-env-installer](https://github.com/shiro-saber/node-env-installer) - Uses `nvm` to install new versions and modules for the current project.
 - [node-path](https://github.com/andyrichardson/zsh-node-path) - Automatically adds the `npm` bin of your current directory to your `$PATH`.
 - [node](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's Node.js plugin for ZSH with caching of `nvm` completions and autoloading of `nvm` if present.